Security

 Who holds the keys?The platformYou (manage everything)You (we manage the rest)

-Platform breach = your breach?YesN/ANo (breach-safe modes)
+Platform breach = your breach?YesN/ANo (Web Locked mode)

 Can the vendor read your data?Usually yesN/ANo